Advanced Biologics Treatment for Severe Asthma

 Xolair (Omalizumab) – Indicated for severe allergic asthma.
 Omalizumab works by reducing the amount of IgE in the body.
 IgE is produced when a person has an allergic reaction, too much of which can cause inflammation in the lungs.
 Omalizumab is given as an injection every 2 to 4 weeks.

-Nucala (Mepolizumab) – Indicated for eosinophilic asthma.
+Nucala (Mepolizumab) – An eosinophilic asthma biologic.
 Mepolizumab works by reducing the number of eosinophils (a type of white blood cells) in the body, lowering the inflammation that can cause asthma symptoms and attacks.
 Mepolizumab is usually injected every 4 weeks.

-Cinqaero (Reslizumab) – Also Indicated for eosinophilic asthma.
+Cinqaero (Reslizumab) – An eosinophilic asthma biologic.
 Reslizumab works by reducing the number of eosinophils (a type of white blood cells) in the body, lowering the inflammation that can cause asthma symptoms and attacks.
 Reslizumab is usually injected every 4 weeks.

-Fasenra (Benralizumab) – Also Indicated for eosinophilic asthma.
+Fasenra (Benralizumab) – An eosinophilic asthma biologic.
 Benralizumab works by reducing the number of eosinophils (a type of white blood cells) in the body, lowering the inflammation that can cause asthma symptoms and attacks.
 Benralizumab is injected every 4 weeks for the first 3 doses and then every 8 weeks afterwards.